 Add a USBL System to your template and select the driver "iXSea GAPS ($PTSAX/$PTSAY Message)"

-The slot numbers on the USBL Targets wizard page must be the actual Transponder # (1 to 128), plus a character 'X' or 'Y' added, in order to make a distinction between decoding targets from the PTSAX or PTSAY message.
+The slot numbers on the USBL Targets wizard page must be the actual Transponder # (1 to 128, for Qincy 9.5.2 or older, or 1 to 2147483647 for Qincy 9.5.3 or newer), plus a character 'X' or 'Y' added, in order to make a distinction between decoding targets from the PTSAX or PTSAY message.

 Note: use upper case character 'X' or 'Y', and not 'x' or 'y'.